 There are bridleways and horse-friendly routes all around us and up in Stanton (15 miles North, near Broadway) Jill Gabb offers brilliant lessons and magnificent hacks for adults and children.
 Closer to us, Leanne Launchbury offers easy pony rides through the Slaughters at the Bourton Vale riding centre.

 Clay Shooting – Nick and Claire Phillips-Holt run the Cotswold Clay Club & Shooting School about 5 minutes away in Farmington every Sunday.

-Shooting School – or you could take your shooting somewhat further, with a trip to the Ian Coley Shooting School over at Andoversford about 8 miles from Turkdean, where they can provide everything from an hour’s clay pigeon shooting to high-level competition shooting tuition at this renowned school.
+Shooting School – or you could take your shooting somewhat further, with a trip to the world-renwoned Ian Coley Shooting School over at Andoversford about 8 miles from Turkdean, where they provide everything from an hour’s clay pigeon shooting to high-level competition shooting tuition.

 The charming Naunton Downs Golf Club is only about 3 miles from Turkdean and is a particular favourite.

 Daylesford – we are only about 12 miles from Daylesford, where Carole Bamford has created a little slice of retail heaven together with ‘The Haybarn‘ – a full-blown spa that would not disgrace the most luxurious of hotels and which could certainly soothe aching feet very effectively.

 Nearby Cheltenham is the venue for a range of arts and other festivals: